Bring your story

 Our Diversity and Inclusion Policy aims to increase and leverage the diversity that exists across our businesses.
 To view EIC Activities’ public data report, visit the Workplace Gender Equality Agency’s Data Explorer here and enter EIC Activities in the search bar.

 We don’t tolerate any form of bullying, harassment, discrimination or vilification, and we actively develop supportive workplaces.
-Our priorities are:

-Cultivate an inclusive workplace
+Cultivating an inclusive workplace

 We undertake a range of activities to raise awareness and promote inclusion including training programs in unconscious bias, equal employment opportunity, discrimination, bullying and harassment.
 We also use workforce reporting to track diversity participation.